 Terrorsaur's look turned into a glare.
 Waspinator blinked.
 "Maximal is calling Waspinator pretty?"

-"I guess she wasn't a bad looking helicopter back on Cybertron," said Terrorsaur.
+"I guess she wasn't bad-looking back on Cybertron," said Terrorsaur.
 "But in that body?
 With those damages?"

 "He was not looking at her face," muttered Silverbolt.